ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-trbl.md

 * use the KUBECONFIG environment variable, if specified.
 * use the `$HOME/.kube/config` file.

-To export the kubeconfig that is created by the OpenShift Installer to an environment variable, use the following command:
+To export the kubeconfig that is created by the {{site.data.keyword.redhat_openshift_notm}} Installer to an environment variable, use the following command:

 ```bash
 export KUBECONFIG=/opt/ocpinstall/auth/kubeconfig